halfbakedbro/halfbakedbro/README.md

 - 🌱 I’m currently learning Golang, BlockChain
 - 👯 I’m looking to collaborate with other developers
 - 💬 Ask me anything related to C/OS/Windows Device Driver/Linux/Windows System programming/Golang
-- 💬 Started my Blog Please check it out [Personel Blog][githubio].
+- 💬 Started my Blog Please check it out [Personal Blog][githubio].
 In time with experience the content will be structured more

 ### Connect with me: